mab27/napalm/labs/03-napalm-st2/lab_3/README.md

 +-----------------+--------------------------------------------------------------+
 mab@mab-infra:~$
 ```
+- Notice the different fields included in this trigger-type (like **committer**, **branch**, **revision** etc ...).
+You can use them a a filtering criteria in your rule but also as information you can pass as parameters to the workflows.

 - Check the details of the workflow that has been fired, as a result of the rule enforcement:
 ```
 mab@mab-infra:~$ st2 execution get 5a05a3127cae2204054481bd